humble-race-condition/document-storage/README.md

 Start the application:
 `docker compose up -d`

-Postman collections can be found in `./documentation` folder.
+Postman collections can be found in `./documentation` folder in the repository.

 Swagger is also provided where port is `port` is set from the `.env` file.
 The default port for the `main` branch is `40800`.